indeedeng/starfish/README.md

 >Currently, all of the application code is in index.js
 >Everything else is text files, image files, the gitignore (tells git which files/folders to ignore), a template for making the environment variables, a folder for tests, the package.json (which is a node configuration file), a folder to hold the CSV(s) of employee info, and files to configure eslint, prettier, and nvm.

+#### Before submitting your Pull Request, please do each of the following steps, and fix any problems that come up:

+1. Make sure the code runs and gives the output you expect.
-Be sure to run `npm run lint` and/or `npm run lint-fix` and fix any linting errors before committing changes.
+1. Run the linter `npm run lint` and/or `npm run lint-fix` and make sure everything passes.
+1. Run the tests `npm test` and make sure everything passes.
+1. Once you've pushed your commits to github, make sure that your branch can be auto-merged (there are no merge conflicts).

 Thanks!

 # Code of Conduct
 Starfish is governed by the [Contributor Covenant v 1.4.1](CODE_OF_CONDUCT.md).